Running in the Heat? Here’s How to Carry Water

 Hydration Vest – Built for the Long Run

-The most advanced solution is a backpack or vest with a water bladder.
-It consists of a special backpack with a built-in water bladder that has a much larger capacity than a water bottle.
-Water bladders are available in one-liter, one-and-a-half-liter, and two-liter capacities.
+A backpack or vest with a hydration bladder is the most advanced solution.
+It involves using a special running backpack with a built-in water bladder.
+The bladder has a much larger capacity than a standard water bottle.
+Options are available in 1-liter, 1.5-liter, and 2-liter sizes.

 Advantages of this solution:

-• You can carry a large supply of water, so you should never run out, even on the longest runs.
+• you can carry a large supply of water, so you shouldn’t run out even on very long runs,

-• Additionally, you can fit more items in a backpack than in a hip belt.
-Apart from your phone, you can store a jacket, a map, and an ample supply of food (not just gels).
-Better backpacks also have pockets on the front shoulders for storing energy gels.
-This way, you will always have them at hand without having to take off your backpack and reach into the main pocket.
+• you can fit much more in a backpack than in a waist belt.
+In addition to your phone, you can store a jacket, a map, or a larger amount of food – not just gels.
+Better models also have front pockets on the shoulder straps.
+You can keep energy gels in them, allowing you to grab them without stopping your run or taking off the backpack,

 Pawel Matysiak